 ROUTE HIGHLIGHTS

 All routes start/finish at the Vicksburg Historic Village in Vicksburg, MI.
-SAG Stops 1, 2 and 3 are located as noted below.
+SAG Stops 1, 2, 3 and 4 are located as noted below.
 Route details are on the Routes page.
 Emergency phone numbers will be printed on the maps.

 START TIMES

-GROUP STARTS – BACK for ’23.
+GROUP STARTS – BACK for ’24.
 We will have more group starts to give riders a chance for extra camaraderie.
 (See below for a bulletin board of group starts we have heard about.)
 To start with any other informal group, meet with whoever is gathering at the suggested group start time.
-On the three shortest routes, depart at the latest start if you want to buddy up with other families or like-minded group start riders.
+On the three shortest routes, depart at the latest start if you want to buddy up with other families or like-minded group start riders who are at the starting point at that time.

 ROUTES (in rough order of latest start time)